MediterraneaJS/MediterraneaJS/speakers/david_dias.md

 ---

+# David Dias

-# "What should I write here???"
+## "What should I write here???"

 Hi!, I’m David, I work at &yet(http://andyet.com/), which makes me a yeti by definition (Q.E.D).
 I spend my days working with incredible people whom I follow and which I’m lucky to be able to call friends.

 I've been curating [LXJS, the Lisbon Javascript Conference](http://lxjs.org), with the help of some extraordinary humans, empowering, encouraging and building the community that I want to be a part of, a topic, or more like a search, that I'm very found of.